intel/dffml/docs/arch/alice/discussion/0000/index.md

 -

+#### Volume N: Alice’s Memoirs

+> Alice will write this volume.
+One chapter on each previous volume with postmortem analysis and her running plans for the future as well as summary of previous.
+To be updated by Alice as she sees fit.

+-

 ## Priority Number 1

 Provide a clear, meticulously validated, ubiquitously adopted reference architecture for a freedom and privacy preserving compassionate egalitarian Artificial General Intelligence (AGI) which respects the first law of robotics.